||Harry S Truman (D)

 campaign for the Democratic primary runoff has been surprisingly calm, especially considering how bitterly fought the first campaign had been.
 But last month’s primary vote gave Smith some new race-based ammunition to use against Graham, and Smith’s surrogates are taking the lead.
 State Sen. R.N.
 Simms, Jr., of Wake County, speaks on statewide radio and ties Graham’s near-win last month

-Jun 19: John Foster Dulles, special adviser to Secretary of State Dean Acheson, visits the 38th Parallel in Korea, which serves as the boundary between North and South Korea.
+Jun 19: State Department special adviser visit’s 38th Parallel in Korea.
+John Foster Dulles, special adviser to Secretary of State Dean Acheson, visits the 38th Parallel in Korea, which serves as the boundary between North and South Korea.
 He then goes to Seoul to address the opening of the second freely elected National Assembly in South Korea’s short history.

 ▲Tuesday, June 20

-The Ku Klux Klan hold a rally and cross-burning in West Palm Beach, Florida, as part of a recruitment drive in southern Florida.
+The cross-burning is part of a recruitment drive in southern Florida.
 J.D.
 Davis, a Klan organizer for the Association of Georgia Klansmen (they sometimes call themselves the Association of American Klansmen), says he was sent by the imperial wizard, Samuel Roper, to “set up as many Klans in Palm Beach county as you can.”
 The Atlanta-based organization is a rival to the Tallahassee-based Southern Knights of the Ku Klux Klan headed by Bill Hendrix.
 Davis tells an estimated 250 curious onlookers, “We ain’t out to hurt nobody.
 Why, the Wizard himself tells me, he says: ‘Davis, if anybody in your Klan down there hurts any niggers, why you just let me know.
 I’ll prosecute him to the fullest extent of the law.
 Yes, sir.”
 He also explains: “The burning of the cross is not to frighten niggers.
 It symbolizes what we believe in.
 It is emblematic of Christ.
 The Klan stands for white supremacy, no mixing of colors.”

 Willis Smith, a Raleigh, North Carolina, lawyer who is challenging Sen. Frank Graham in the Democratic primary run-off for Graham’s Senate seat, turns up the race-bating at a campaign appearance in Asheville.
 Smith reiterates his claim that Graham supports the Fair Employment Practices Commission (FEPC) bill, which, if passed, would mark a landmark achievement in President Truman’s civil program.
 “Dr Graham has refused to stand shoulder to shoulder with our great Senator Hoey (D-NC) in fighting this (FEPC) proposal,” says Smith, despite Graham’s repeated denials that he favors the FEPC.
 Smith also quotes from a Black syndicated columnist published in a North Carolina Negro newspaper, which said, “Everybody knows that Dr. Graham is in favor of the FEPC, but he had to back down before the terrific onslaught of his enemies who were doing some deadly gunning for the man’s political life.
 So long as Frank Graham’s heart is on the right side, Negroes can afford to let him make a ‘strategic retreat’ if by such retreat he can win over those who are a 100 per cent against Negro advance.”
 Smith declares that the lopsided vote against him in the first round of voting last month